stitchlang/stitch/README.md

 I could also support `"..."`.
 This would make the double-quote `"` character a special reserved character.
 Would this make it easier to write correct programs?
 Keeping the number of reserved characters low makes it simpler to reason about what source is doing.
 The question is whether that benefit outweighs needing to type `$"..."` instead of `"..."`.

 Note that the same reasoning that applies to WYSIWYG strings would also apply to HEREDOC strings.
-Also, we may raw and processed multiline strings.
 A special dollar keyword could start a heredoc, tell if it is raw or processed, then specify the sentinel delimiter.

 # Binary Expressions